rejuvyesh/homepage/episteme.md

 I have borrowed ^[or stolen if _you_ wish] this idea from [Gwern's belief tags](http://gwern.net) ^[who incidentally says that he stole the idea from [ Muflax’s "epistemic state"](http://muflax.com/episteme/) tags].

 Since I plan to track my beliefs over a period of time, I think this is a pretty neat idea.
-This way I'll never need to throw away my content if I no longer believe it to be true and have changed my mind.^[After all [what are the odds a 6-year-old would know what a 30-year-old wants to do?"](http://www.qwantz.com/index.php?comic=2366)] I do not wish to end up claiming that "I'm agnostic about everything."^[That's why I haven't given any leeway to myself in having a tag for probability near 50%, although I agree that there are some situations where you don't have any data to do any better.]
+This way I'll never need to throw away my content if I no longer believe it to be true and have changed my mind.^[After all [what are the odds a 6-year-old would know what a 30-year-old wants to do?"](http://www.qwantz.com/index.php?comic=2366)] Since, I do not wish to end up claiming that "I'm agnostic about everything" I haven't given any leeway to myself in having a tag for probability near 50%, although I agree that there are some situations where you don't have any data to do any better.

 I plan to use following tags:^[Mostly similar to _Gwern's_, using ["Kesselman List of Estimative Words"](http://www.scip.org/files/Resources/Kesselman-Verbal-Probability-Expressions.pdf), page 71]

    -  **certain**: Everything on this page is correct as per my current knowledge.
 I fully endorse it and there are not many errors.
 If asked to assign a probability, I'll say `p > 85%`.

-   -  **highly likely**: The point I was trying to make was fine but there are gaps in my reasoning and isn't so well put.
-I need to rewrite the post, so be careful.
+   -  **highly likely**: The point I was trying to make was fine but there are gaps in my reasoning and may be, isn't so well put.
+I might need to rewrite the post, so be careful.
 Probability `70% < p < 85%`

    -  **likely**: I found some idea interesting and managed to move over my laziness and _type_, to understand it better.
 I assign a medium high probability of `55% < p < 70%` to it being true.